microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 ## Results

-Although some people contend that you can cool the Pi using only a heat sink (no fan), this approach is often insufficient.
+Although it may be possible to cool the Pi using only a heat sink (no fan), this approach is often insufficient.
 ELL team members ran the following stress tests, running all four cores at 100% and measuring the processor temperature as it heats up.
 The experiment was conducted in an air conditioned office (room temperature was about 26 degrees Celsius) and repeated using four different configurations:

 * `none` - no cooling at all, just a Raspberry Pi device as-is
 * `heat sink` - heat sink on the processor, fan turned off
-* `fan` - fan mounted on the Rapsberry Pi using the ELL fan mount, blowing air on the bare processor (no heat sink)
+* `fan` - fan mounted on the Raspberry Pi using the ELL fan mount, blowing air on the bare processor (no heat sink)
 * `both` - the full cooling solution, as described above, with both fan and heat sink

 The following table shows the results.